shadyabh/Correction-Filter/README.md

 ## Blind Super-Resolution
 ### Synthetic Images
+Here we demonstrate the performance of our method on images that were sampled from their ground-truth image.
 #### Man image from Set14
 Blind super-resolution with scale factor of 4 on Gaussian model with std 4.5/sqrt(2) (left is DBPN without correction, left is with estimated correction filter)